Opinion | Hey MAGA folks: Don’t bail on Tucker!

 “Tucker Carlson Tonight” didn’t summarily dismiss Powell’s allegations; it wanted the evidence.
 Here’s what happened next: “We invited Sidney Powell on the show.
 We would have given her the whole hour.
 We would have given her the entire week actually and listened quietly the whole time at rapt attention.
 That’s a big story,” said Carlson.
 “But she never sent us any evidence, despite a lot of requests, polite requests, not a page.
 When we kept pressing, she got angry and told us to stop contacting her.”

 In a Friday interview with Fox Business’s Maria Bartiromo, Powell insisted that she’d sent an affidavit to Carlson and denied his report that she became angry.
 That said, she did claim that “he was very insulting, demanding, and rude, and I told him not to contact me again, in those terms,” Powell told Bartiromo.
+And on his Friday night program, Carlson noted that Powell had claimed earlier in the day that the Trump team would be able to “prove all of it in court within the next two weeks.”
+Carlson approved: “If Sidney Powell can prove the technology companies switched millions of votes and stole a presidential election, she will have almost single-handedly uncovered the greatest crime in the history of this country, and no one will be more grateful for that than us,” said Carlson.

 People took note of all this activity.
 Launched just after Trump’s November 2016 presidential victory, Carlson’s prime-time Fox News show capitalized in the most devious ways on the loyalties of the MAGA crowd.
 Night after night, Carlson situated himself not as a carbon copy of Sean Hannity’s rah-rah propaganda sessions.
 His raucous program was, rather, the place where conservatives could go for their helping of anti-anti-Trump material.
 On this platform, Democrats “hate” America; liberals — not Trump! — are bent on destroying great American institutions; and someone is going to “come for you.”